zemian/firepage/readme.md

 ## Admin Password

-The default Admin password is not set and the Admin page is NOT secured.
+The default Admin password is not set and the Admin page is *not* secured.
 You may set the password in `admin_password` config parameter to require a login prompt.

 ## Design Notes